swiftbytegbr/jda-boot/README.md

 ```

 To be able to use the template embed, it must be converted into a JDA embed
 using `embed.advancedEmbed().build()`.
 You can define an id to an embed and creat another embed based on this id.
+The
-The new
+new
 embed then copies all values from the base embed.

 ### Variables and Translation

 It is also possible to use variables in jda-boot objects like buttons, select menus, embeds, etc. The syntax for this is
 as follows: `${VARIABLE_NAME}`.
 'VARIABLE_NAME' is a freely selectable name.
-It is also possible for variables to appear in a translation texts.
+It is also possible for variables to appear
+in a translation texts.
 They are set in the
 annotation via the defaultVars setting or via the `setVariable()` method in the Advanced Object.
 To be able to use
 values from the Config, a ? must be used instead of the $.
 The Java resources bundles are used as the translation system
 by default.
 The `messages.properties` file must therefore be added to the resources for the "default language".
 All
 others must append a language code to the file name.
 The file name for German would therefore
 be `messages_de.properties`.
 Translated content can be used in embeds as well as in most other areas of jda-boot where a
 string is required.
 A usage looks like this: `#{TRANSLATION_KEY}`.
 The translation key is the key of the translation in
 the properties file.
-To use values from the config in you code you can create a variable annotated with setValue("SETTING_KEY"):
+To use values from the config in you code you can create a variable annotated with setValue("
+SETTING_KEY"):

 ```java
 import de.swiftbyte.jdaboot.annotation.SetValue;